redpanda-data/connect/website/docs/components/outputs/http_server.md

 </Tabs>

 Sets up an HTTP server that will send messages over HTTP(S) GET requests.
-HTTP 2.0 is supported when using TLS, which is enabled when key and cert files are specified.

-You can leave the `address` config field blank in order to use the default service wide server address, but this will ignore TLS options.
+HTTP You can leave the `address` config field blank in order to use the default service wide server address, but this will ignore TLS options.